DTierneyDev/tierney-photography/README.md

 While working on the project, an env.py file was used to store any keys that I didn't want the public to see.
 This includes:
 SECRET_KEY, DATABASE_URL, STRIPE_PUBLISHABLE, STRIPE_SECRET, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.

-On the Heroku deployment the about keys are input into the config vars directlty.
+On the Heroku deployment the above keys are input into the config vars directlty.
 This keeps them out of the local files and stops anyone being able to use them.

 A demo can be viewed on Heroku [here](https://tierney-photography.herokuapp.com/).

 ## Credits

-The websites initial css theme was "Lux", which was acquired from [Bootswatch](https://bootswatch.com/lux/)
+The websites initial bootstrap/css theme was "Lux", which was acquired from [Bootswatch](https://bootswatch.com/lux/)

 ### Media
 - The photos used on this site were taken by myself (As you can tell I'm not a real photographer).